zulip/zulip.github.io/gsoc-ideas.md

   the Slack API (if you just put in a Zulip server URL as your "Slack server").  **Skills required**: Strong Python experience; experience with the Slack API a plus.
 Work should include documenting the system and advertising it.
-Expert: Tomasz Kolek.
+Expert: Steve Howell.

 - Visual design work on Zulip's logged-out pages, including /help, /apps, /integrations, /api, /login, /register, the zulip.org